Latin America: The land of sleeping giants

 Most forms of gambling are legal in Uruguay, however only the Banca de Quinielas de Uruguay is allowed to offer online gambling today.
 However the country is moving towards a developing gambling market status.
 On August 16 2022 the senate voted to create a proper regulation for online gambling.
 The General Directorate of Casinos of the Ministry of Economy and Finance will also create a fund to prevent and treat problem gambling.

 Casinos and bingo halls were banned in Venezuela in 2011.
 In 2019, the government approved a cryptocurrency casino in an effort to boost the value of the country’s Petro cryptocurrency.
+In 2021, Venezuelan President Nicolas Maduro reversed the decision made by his predecessor, the late dictator Hugo Chavez, and legalized gambling again.
+In the long term, up to 30 establishments may appear in the country, and several have already opened.

 How can Slotegrator help?